Catalog of Solar Eclipse Saros Series

 The following string illustrates the sequence of the 71 eclipses in Saros 170: 11P 36T 11H 6A 7P

-The longest and shortest eclipses of Saros 170 as well as other eclipse extrema are listed below.
+The longest and shortest central eclipses of Saros 170 as well as largest and smallest partial eclipses are listed in the below.

-For an animation showing how the eclipse path changes with each member of the series, see Saros 170 Animation.
+For an animation showing how the eclipse path changes with each member of the series, see Animation of Saros 170.

 TD of